kiwi0fruit/jats/README.md

 ## 4. Socionics reference types names vs. MBTI types names

 In my translation of socionics types names to English the 4 letter code shows the position on 4 axes that can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
 And the second part after hyphen (if needed) shows cognitive functions stack.
 MBTI does not have counterpart types for introverts.
-For example the closest counterpart for INTJ-Ti-dom is INTx that is one of two types INTJ/INTP (or their mixture).
+For example the closest counterpart for TiN-intj is INTx that is one of two types INTJ/INTP (or their mixture).

 Short (and main) names like NeT and TiN-intj were obtained from cognitive functions stack (see 7.
 Model A chapter).